kevinjalbert/kmean_clustering/README.md

 * [numpy](http://numpy.scipy.org/ "numpy")
 * [matplotlib](http://matplotlib.sourceforge.net/ "matplotlib")
+* _The python command is linked to the 2.7 version of Python_

 #Execution
 1. Download the source code and place it into a directory of choice.